 I want to remind us of the hope we have if we are in Christ because of Jesus’ resurrection.
 Hope reminds us to look ahead – we are living in the already, but not yet.
 There is hope to come.
 Hope fixes our eyes on the unseen and helps to sustain us as we walk day by day in this fallen world.

-Future hope reminds me that in those struggles and difficulties and even in the midst of our sin we're not alone.
+Future hope reminds me that in those struggles and difficulties and even amid our sin, we’re not alone.
 Jesus will never abandon us (Hebrews 13:5), and He will use every one of these moments to mold us more into the image of Christ (Romans 8:28).

 Because of Jesus, we have a way to reach God.
 We don’t have to deal with rituals or sacrifices or making atonement for our sins.
 Through Christ – because of Jesus’ death and resurrection on our behalf – we are now free to be with God and in His presence always (Hebrews 9:15).